learn-co-curriculum/python-p3-intro-to-python/README.md

 ## Learning Goals

-- Understand how to learn a new programming language
+- Understand how to learn a new programming language.
-- Learn the benefits and philosophy of Python as a language
+- Learn the benefits and philosophy of Python as a language.

 ***